+A level

-A level The A level is assessed in a linear way in the Summer term of year 13 by two exams and the submission of a coursework folder.
+The A level is assessed in a linear way in the Summer term of year 13 by two exams and the submission of a coursework folder.
 The exam for Part 1 (Shakespeare and Poetry pre-1900) has two sections.
-Section 1 is on The Tempest.
+Section 1 is on Othello.
 You will answer a question on the whole play.
 Section 2 will examine your understanding of The Duchess of Malfi in relation to The Merchant's Tale.
-The exam for Part 2 (Drama and Prose post-1900) will examine your understanding of The Bloody Chamber and Dracula.
+The exam for Part 2 (Drama and Prose post-1900) will examine your understanding of The Duchess of Malfi in relation to The Bloody Chamber and Dracula.
 You will be asked to compare and contrast them.
 Part 3 is a coursework unit requiring you to engage in a close reading totalling 1,000 words of a passage chosen from one text in the first instance and in the second instance to compare and contrast two texts which have connected themes with one another in an essay totalling 2,000 words.
 The two exams are 2 hours 30 minutes in duration and are each worth 40% of the A level.
-The Part 3 coursework component is worth 20%. - Reading - The Tempest and its Travels By P. Hulme, W. Sherman Published by Reaktion Books, ISBN 978-1861890665 Flesh and the Mirror: Essays on the Art of Angela Carter Edited by L. Sage Published by Virago, ISBN 978-1844084715
+The Part 3 coursework component is worth 20%.

+- Reading -

+Flesh and the Mirror: Essays on the Art of Angela Carter Edited by L. Sage Published by Virago, ISBN 978-1844084715

 The Duchess of Malfi By J. Webster, edited by L. Marcus Published by Methuen, ISBN 978-1904271512

 66 A classic is a book that has never finished saying what it has to say.
 99

 Italo Calvino, writer

 Exam Board and Specification Codes OCR H472

 Head of Department Richard Martin

 FILM STUDIES

 66 Photography is truth.
 Cinema is truth 24 times a second.
 99

 Jean-Luc Godard, director

-61

 FILM STUDIES

 What is it about at sixth-form level?